 - creates a record of the public’s needs of GOV.UK

 - shows how GOV.UK is meeting those needs

 - reports on how well those needs are being met

 - allows us to iterate and improve the way GOV.UK meets those needs

-All user needs from the transition of agencies and arm’s-length bodies to GOV.UK are recorded in Maslow.
+All user needs from the original transition of agencies and arm’s-length bodies to GOV.UK in 2013 and 2014 are recorded in Maslow.